 - 2.3 The proposed development includes the extension of the property.
-The total development area (shown in within the red line) is approximately 500 sqm.
 Refer to Appendix B for layout of the proposed development. - 2.4 The vulnerability classification of the proposed development is More vulnerable with an estimated lifetime between 50 and 100 years.